dmics/organizingdata/readme.md

 You may also want to export the entire project.
 This is useful if you want to share the project with others, or if you want to continue working on a different machine.
 It's also useful for transparency and documentation, as every change you've made is documented (and reversible).

 #### Full Geocoding Instructions

+*[Geocod.io](https://geocod.io/) may also be a good option*

-*Note: this will take an hour or two to process fully, so it's a good idea to set it up to run overnight*
+*Note: this will take several hours to process fully, so it's a good idea to set it up to run overnight*

 - Get a MapQuest API Key from the [MapQuest Developer Site](https://developer.mapquest.com/) - click the 'Get your Free API Key' button on the front page and fill out the information.
 - Once you have an API key, Location > Edit Column > Add Column by Fetching URLs... and enter this expression: `'http://open.mapquestapi.com/nominatim/v1/search.php?' + 'key=YOUR KEY&' + 'format=json&' + 'q=' + escape(value, 'url')` **Note: be sure to add your own API key in the above expression where it says `*YOUR KEY*`**